NadeeshaPerera/Machine-Learning---Gradient-descent/README.md

 # Machine-Learning---Gradient-descent
-Implement Linear and Logistic regression on a online news sharing data set
+Implement Linear and Logistic regression on a online news sharing data set in R.

 The online news sharing data set was downloaded from the following link. https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity#